The best Australian Sandalwood Essential Oil in the world!

-At present Essentially Australia’s supply of Australian Sandalwood material for distillation is 100% sourced from the indigenous people of the central desert regions of Western Australia, who care for their traditional country.
+At present Essentially Australia’s supply of Australian Sandalwood material for distillation is sourced from the Indigenous and non Indigenous Australians, from government held land, mostly from the drier regions of Western Australia.

 Australian Sandalwood essential oil is extracted through steam distillation from the stem, branches and rootball.
 The trees are machine harvested and then steam distilled for around 4-7 days.
 This long distillation process adds significantly to the cost of the oil.

-Sandalwood is grown in significant plantation in the Kimberley and wheat belt areas of Western Australia as well as smaller plantation in South Australia.
+Sandalwood is grown in significant plantations mostly in the wheat belt areas of Western Australia as well as smaller plantation in South Australia.

 Licences to harvest the timber from the wild is strictly controlled through the Western Australian government’s ‘Sandalwood Act’.

 Australian Sandalwood plantation trees are mature at 20 years of age.
 In very arid locations it may take 100 years for trees to mature.